 GW: Going forward we need more media coverage so that potential sponsors can see the value of investing in the teams.
 This will help support women's cycling to a place where every rider on a UCI professional team actually gets a wage.
 I'd also like to see a full women's Tour de France and equal prize money so that the next generation of female cyclists feel inspired.
 A lot of people don't think that women could complete a three week tour, but we need to remember that there was also a time when it was believed a woman could not complete a marathon?!
 Some big hoops have been jumped through, but we need to keep the momentum up.

 Monday 18th September 2017

 Our new REDCHILLI FR1 is now available to order at just £995.00 for frame, fork, seatpost, headset and seatpost clamp.
 This is the ultimate race frame and we firmly believe you will not find a better race machine at this price.
-Available in either a gloss or matte finish, this bike is ideal for the serious road racer who demands speed, responsiveness and comfort.
+Available in either a gloss or matte finish, this bike is perfect for the serious road racer who demands speed, responsiveness and comfort.
 Contact us to disuss your frame order or custom bike build.

 Monday 11th September 2017

 Our new REDCHILLI FR5 is now available to order at just £795.00 for frame, fork, seatpost, headset and seatpost clamp.
 This amazing bike not only gives you comfort, but also a super turn of speed thanks to the aero profile.
 Available in either a gloss or matte finish, this bike is ideal for entry/mid level road race or fast sportive riders.

 Monday 4th September 2017